Requirements For ATA Carnets for Germany

 Value (in GBP)

-Country of Origin (the place where it was manufactured)
+Country of Origin (where it was manufactured)

-👤 3.
-Traveller or Company Information
+3. Traveller or Company Information

-You need to include:
+You’ll need to provide:

 Full name and company (if applicable)